The best UK gourmet glamping sites

 Plush bedding, proper loos and some seriously good food credentials.
 From farm stays to tipis, tree houses to tents with fully kitted kitchens, glamping provides a brilliant getaway for families.

-All recommendations have been reviewed and approved as of November 2019 and will be checked and updated annually.
-If you think there is any incorrect or out-of-date information in this guide please email us at firstname.lastname@example.org.
+Recommendations compiled as of the publish date.
+If you think there is any incorrect or out of date information in this guide please e-mail us at firstname.lastname@example.org

 Troytown Farm, St Agnes, Isles of Scilly